wp-plugins/yith-woocommerce-product-vendors/readme.txt

 * Vendor’s name next to product name in shop page
 * Vendor’s name next to product name in single product page
 * Widget for displaying a list of all vendors

+Please, read the the **[official plugin documentation](http://yithemes.com/docs-plugins/yith-woocommerce-multi-vendor/)** to know all plugin features.

 == Screenshots ==